 Carla Cooley is our liaison for services to students who are determined to be homeless, as defined by federal law.
-If you believe your child may be eligible for services or assistance, contact Jennifer Andress at 325-554-7870.
+If you believe your child may be eligible for services or assistance, contact Cristi Doty at 325-554-7577 ext.
+6.

-Career and Technical Education Methods of Administration (MOA): Jim Ned CISD offers career and technical education programs in Principles of Agriculture, Food, and Natural Resources, Equine Science, Livestock Production, Veterinary Medical Applications, Advanced Animal Science, Agricultural Mechanics, Metal Technologies, Outdoor Adventure, Principals of Education, Education Practicum's, Culinary Arts, and Human Growth and Development.
+Career and Technical Education Methods of Administration (MOA): Jim Ned CISD offers career and technical education programs in Principles of Agriculture, Food, and Natural Resources, Equine Science, Livestock Production, Veterinary Medical Applications, Advanced Animal Science, Agricultural Mechanics, Metal Technologies, Outdoor Adventure, Principals of Education, Culinary Arts, and Wed Design.
 Admission to these programs is based on student desires and any required prerequisites.